Afif13/CSS-Tip/content/hexagon/index.md

 ---
 layout: layouts/post.njk
-title: The future of hexagon shapes
+title: The Future of Hexagon Shapes
 description: A new way to easily create hexagon shapes using corner-shape
 date: 2025-06-12
 tags: posts